Government House (New York City): History

 In May 1798, the state leased the building to John Avery.
 He then opened it as the Elysian Boarding and Lodging House.
 The Elysian has also been called a tavern.
 John Avery left two weeks after the building became the Custom House.

 Alexander Hamilton inspired the Customs Administration Act, passed by Congress on March 2, 1799, “An act to regulate the collection of duties on imports and tonnage.”
 On May 1, 1799, the building was converted for use as the Custom House in New York.
 The Custom House had previously been at S. William Street, opposite Mill Lane, known as 5 Mill Street.
 Government House was the Custom House until 1815.
 The following year, the Custom House occupied a store at the site of the second City Hall on Wall Street.

 On April 11, 1808, the upper room of the building was reserved for the American Academy of Arts.
 The academy was previously known as the New York Academy of Fine Arts.
 In 1809, the academy invited the New-York Historical Society to use one room on the second floor for its collection.

 On May 26, 1812, the state legislature authorized the sale of the building and grounds to the city "for the erection of private buildings or other individual purposes."
 The purchase was completed on August 2, 1813.

 On May 1, 1815, the city started the process to sell the property to the public.
 Seven lots facing Bowling Green were sold at auction on May 25.
 By June 1, the demolition of the building and clearing of the adjacent lots was underway.

+Between 1815 and the construction of the Alexander Hamilton U.S. Custom House, the site of Government House contained rowhouse residences and a dead-end alley named Whitney Street, named for a property owner on it.